onepiecefreak3/LuaDeobfuscator/README.md

 | - | - |
 | -f | The file or directory to deobfuscate. |

+## Features

+It can deobfuscate 3 common obfuscation methods employed in the lua scripts.
+- Strings converted from decimal notation to proper UTF8
+- Resolve function names
+- Inline function invocation names and parameters

 ## Examples

 To deobfuscate a .lua script:<br>